Whiteknight/whiteknight.github.com/drafts/advent_2_winxed.md

 2012.

 If you're doing systems-level library or utility work on Parrot in 2012, Winxed is probably the language you are going to be using.
+I'll talk about compilers and NQP in later posts.